DRACOCODEX/DracoMesh/Dashboard/web-portal/README.md

 It is built on top of the Material Dashboard 2 PRO React template licensed through Creative Tim.

 ## Description
-The web application will allow viewing/editing of related patient and provider data through an admin interface.
-The data will be populated in the application through calls to a Commit Enterprise REST API. <link to api documentation>
+The web application will allow viewing/editing of related data through an admin interface.
+The data will be populated in the application through calls to the GraphQL Mesh Gateway and Server.

 The tech stack is built around a React 18 interface to allow for real-time notifications and data updates.
 The tech details are below: